ChaoLiAtRIKEN/ABDIV/README.md

 # ABDIV
-This repository is used for sharing the codes related to Andzej's drag
+This repository is used for sharing the codes related to Andzej's draft